 Are you ready for the sort of Monday cheat day and something which is probably going to amaze you?
 Yeah great, read further!

 We had not aten much that day and didn’t have dinner yet, so when Belen saw Buffalo Wafels she asked me whether I wanted to try.
 I had tried the typical sweet waffels with Nutella and strawberries some time, but waffels with vegetables, chicken, serrano ham and cheese not.
 I was/is still so weird for me to eat something like that.
 Still, I thought why not, I should try it once.
-So, I took the “Vegetarino” with tomate, lettuce, goat cheese and pepper.
+So, I took the “Vegetarino” with tomato, lettuce, goat cheese and pepper.
 Besides that, do all the waffels have fries chips as topping.
 Really had to think of my dad, he loves them!
 And believe it or not, it was quite nice!
 Still weird (“Muy raro” in Spanish), but nice.

 Playing paddle with Sebastian